 Finding approved providers

 No matter how tempting the prices may be, it is never worth the risk of undergoing treatment from an unlicensed practitioner.
-If you are looking for Botox, fillers, or other non-surgical cosmetic procedure, make sure that you visit an aesthetician that is also a qualified medical professional, such as a nurse, doctor, or dentist.
+If you are looking for Botox, fillers, or other non-surgical cosmetic procedures, make sure that you visit an aesthetician that is also a qualified medical professional, such as a nurse, doctor, or dentist.

 As for hair transplants, as a minimum, you should only undergo surgery by a trained doctor who is registered with the General Medical Council.
 You should also look at the Care Quality Commission (CQC) website, where you can see a list of approved clinics – avoid any clinic that is not registered with the CQC.